WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

 Thank you for anyone who wishes to translate.

 Russian by [kreeperHLC](https://github.com/kreeperHLC) on GitHub

+## Content Disable Config

+The config will disable anything related to adding stuff that is indexed/Id driven by the game.\
+(Items, Buffs, Projectiles and Effects).\
+This means changes related to those, such as Red Oni Merc and Blight Acrid, will be disabled.

+If you are a Client when the Host doesn't have the mod additional features likely also do not work.\
+Such as Mountain Symbol Stacking, Treasure Reminders, Loss Messages.

 #
 #### Mods to Not use alongside this one